borenstein-lab/MUSiCC/README.rst

 ==================
 Question forum
 ==================
-For MUSiCC announcements and questions, including notification of new releases, you can visit the MUSiCC users list at: https://groups.google.com/forum/#!forum/musicc-users
+For MUSiCC announcements and questions, including notification of new releases, you can visit the MUSiCC users forum at: https://groups.google.com/forum/#!forum/musicc-users